Rablet/RedisJsonSearch/README.md

 Docker image with Redis + RedisJSON + RediSearch.

+The pre-built packages support amd64 and arm64 (but it should be trivial to add more platforms as needed): https://github.com/Rablet/RedisJsonSearch/pkgs/container/redisjsonsearch

 build with: docker build -t <tag name here> .

 Run in Kubernetes like this:

 (you can skip configmaps, pvc, secrets if you don't need any configs or persistent storage)
 ```
 apiVersion: v1